 Transparency is also key.
 Patients and their families need access to clear information about their rights, including the criteria for involuntary commitment and the legal avenues available if they believe those rights have been violated.
 Greater public awareness of these issues can help drive change and prevent other individuals from falling victim to wrongful detentions.

-How Domnick Cunningham & Yaffa Can Help
+How Rafferty Domnick Cunningham & Yaffa Can Help

 The New York Times exposé needs to be a wake-up call for the psychiatric care industry and a reminder of the importance of putting patients first.
 As the stories of those affected by Acadia’s practices continue to come to light, it is clear that the current system is failing some of the most vulnerable members of our society.
 Only by addressing these systemic issues can we hope to restore trust and integrity in psychiatric care.

-If you or a loved one has been affected by these or similar practices at Acadia or similarly-situated providers of psychiatric or medical care, the experienced medical malpractice and personal injury attorneys at Domnick Cunningham & Yaffa can help.
+If you or a loved one has been affected by these or similar practices at Acadia or similarly-situated providers of psychiatric or medical care, the experienced medical malpractice and personal injury attorneys at Rafferty Domnick Cunningham & Yaffa can help.
 Please contact us today.